intmus/inttheory22-23/_08-cadences-phrasing/b1-ex-phrasesubmotive.md

 - has a clear sense of harmonic progression.
 - ends with a cadence.
 - has a melodic structure that creates tension and release.
-- ends with longer rhythmic values to create a sense of slowing.
+- most often ends with longer rhythmic values to create a sense of pause or rest.

 ### Phrase Key to *An Die Freude*